openshift/enhancements/enhancements/network/service-egress-traffic-steering.md

 Telco customers rely on applications that may initiate traffic bidirectionally over a connection, and thus expect the IP address of the client to be the same in both cases.
 A common use case is Telco applications that exist outside of the cluster and need to communicate with one or more pods inside the cluster using a service.
 Therefore they require that when one of these pod applications initiate traffic towards the external application that it also uses the same IP address.

+In addition, they wish to separate the egress traffic of specified LoadBalancer services by different networks (VRFs).

 ### Goals

+- Provide a mechanism for users running OVN-Kubernetes to request that packets originating from pods backing a specified LoadBalancer service will use a network different than the main one.

 - Provide a mechanism for users running OVN-Kubernetes to request that packets originating from pods backing a specified LoadBalancer service will use the service's ingress IP as their source IP.